HPDell/typst-starter-journal-article/README.md

 - A `appendix` function is added to show contents as appendices.
 - A `suffix` function is added to show additional contents before the appendix.
 This is useful when heading numbers are shown but need to be hide for the "suffix" part.
 - A `booktab` function is added to create three-line tables.

+Improvements:

+- A 1em space is added beneath the abstract and keywords.
+- The `placement` argument of the `figure` function is set to `top` by default.
+- The separator between figure labels and captions is changed to a period followed by a space.